 No parent wants their child to go hungry, yet we know that many families across central Alabama lack the resources to provide adequate nutrition for their children.
 Today, more than 1 in 4 children lack sufficient nutrition food to grow, thrive and achieve.
 (Source: Feeding America's Map the Meal Gap study)

-At the Food Bank of Central Alabama we're bringing together people with a passion to help - schools, Agency partners, funding partners, volunteers, and people like you; people who believe that no one should go hungry, certainly not a child.
+At the Community Food Bank of Central Alabama we're bringing together people with a passion to help - schools, Agency partners, funding partners, volunteers, and people like you; people who believe that no one should go hungry, certainly not a child.
 The core of our fight against childhood hunger is our Weekenders Backpack Program.
 This program provides children with easy-open, nutritious food to take home over weekends and holidays, when they otherwise might not have food available.
 The backpacks are assembled by volunteers and delivered to partner schools each week, where they are discretely distributed on Fridays to students in need to take home for the weekend or holiday.
 A typical backpack contains two breakfast items (instant oatmeal, Pop-tarts, granola bars), two entrees (Ravioli, Beefaroni, Spaghetti), two snacks (pudding cups, cheese crackers, pretzels), and a fruit (applesauce cup or fruit tube).
-Teachers and schools have reported improvements in test scores, positive behavioral gains, decrease in number of unexcused absences and an increased recognition of potential career paths in children receiving these backpacks.
+The majority of school partners report seeing improved energy level and concentration, increased classroom participation, improved academic performance, positive behavioral gains, and improved overall health in participating children and youth.

-If you would like to volunteer with this program, please see the Volunteers page of this website to complete a Volunteer application and for available volunteer opportunities.
-To become a funding partner or for any additional information on this program, please contact our Programs Assistant, Jon Barnacastle at 205-942-8911, ext.
-102 or wjbarnacastle@feedingAL.org.
+If you would like to volunteer with this program, please visit our Volunteer page to complete a volunteer application and view available volunteer opportunities.
+For more information, you may contact the Volunteer Coordinator, 205-942-8911 ext.
+115, or email@example.com

 In an effort to bring more pounds into underserved counties, the Mobile Pantry Program was established at the beginning of 2013.
 A $5000 grant from Honda was secured in April to fund Mobile Pantries in Talladega and St. Clair Counties.
 Through this program, the Food Bank is able to take a hands on approach in ensuring that families have access to food resources that they otherwise may not have.
 Volunteers pack the boxes with a variety of food items that are taken out with each Mobile Pantry, including canned vegetables and fruits, fresh meats, fresh produce, and household items.